oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

 ## 15.M: Comapre the asset/liability management needs of pension funds, foundations, endowments, insurance companies, and banks

 - For portfolios with clear measurable liablities, ALM is the preferred means of evaluation
-  - This facilitates a focus on surplus, and stability of that surplus
   - Primarily, management should have the aim of matching asset and liability duration
+  - Secondarily, a focus on surplus, and stability of that surplus
   - Deviation from this matching may be acceptable to exploit interest rate variation, but this depends on risk tolerance

 ## 15.L: Contrast investment companies, commodity pools, and hedge funds to other types of institutional investors